 Another huge perk I experienced?
 Working with a team of mostly women, many of which were newer mothers.
-That meant every single issue, from breastfeeding to sleep woes to conversations about balance, was generally welcome in conversation.
+That meant every single issue, from breastfeeding to sleep woes to conversations about balance, was generally welcomed in conversation.
 My coworkers knew when I had to go pump, no questions asked, and they supported whatever I needed to stick to a routine and be successful.
 However, that’s definitely not the norm.

 “My office is mainly women, but most do not have children,” says Parsell.
 “Because of this, many did not understand why I needed to stick to a schedule when pumping.
 My boss empowered me to kick people out of the room when I had it booked to pump.
 I also played the role of an educator about why I needed to pump during work hours.
 I made the mistake with my first [child] to just disappear and not talk about it, and it led to more angst on my end than it was worth.
 Basically, I needed to educate my coworkers to understand that I’m not pumping for ‘fun.’”

 Although it may feel like all you do is talk about being a mom, especially as a new mother, it’s important to be open about your experience, says Scudder.
-But that’s okay — and talking to other moms at work might help you build an additional support system.
+But that’s OK — and talking to other moms at work might help you build an additional support system.

 Breastfeeding as a working mom might be difficult, but it’s not impossible

 I’m exceptionally proud of the fact that I breastfed after going back to work, mostly because it was so damn hard.
-Regardless if whether or not you choose to breastfeed (I’m a strong proponent of #fedisbest), motherhood teaches you to be resourceful, resilient, and willing to do anything for your child — and for me, the experience of nursing as a working mom only expanded those skills tenfold.
+Regardless of whether or not you choose to breastfeed (I’m a strong proponent of #fedisbest), motherhood teaches you to be resourceful, resilient, and willing to do anything for your child — and for me, the experience of nursing as a working mom only expanded those skills tenfold.

-Trust that it’ll get easier over time, too, says Dr. Yeager.
+Trust that it’ll get easier over time too, says Dr. Yeager.
 “I remember having a love/hate relationship with my pump,” she says.
 “I realized that after a year of nursing, I did not have to pump as much as I did in the beginning.
 I always tell new moms that the infant stage is the best age in life.
-Enjoy your baby, because they will grow, and soon you’ll be wondering where the time went!”
+Enjoy your baby because they will grow, and soon you’ll be wondering where the time went!”